A machine with the following is required to install Harmony:

 Now that you have created an example package, learn more about the functionality of Harmony in the proceeding sections.

-This section outlines the fundamental ways in which Harmony operates and then suggests some strategies that the admin could employ in order to maximise the benefit that Harmony can bring.
+This section outlines the fundamental ways in which Harmony operates and then suggests some strategies that the admin could employ in order to maximize the benefit that Harmony can bring.

 There are a few functions that are available for admins to use for the configuration of their applications.